Damian Wayne: Battle for the Cowl

-In Nightwing #153 (2009), Damian is shown being left in Alfred's care and trained by Dick Grayson (alias Nightwing).

-Upon the start of Batman: Battle for the Cowl, it appears that Damian is now residing in Gotham, and living under the command of Nightwing (to an extent).
+At the start of Batman: Battle for the Cowl, Damian is now residing in Gotham City, and living under the command of Nightwing.
 Where before Damian portrayed an arrogant and vicious personality, it appears the "death" of his father has regressed him to a more childlike mindset, as demonstrated when he takes the Batmobile joy-riding with an older girl.
 This is discovered by Oracle, who ejects the girl and takes control of the Batmobile, intent on taking Damian home.
 The car is blindsided by Killer Croc and Poison Ivy, who prepares to kill Damian.
-The older girl (Damian's companion) is later eaten by Killer Croc.
+The older girl is later eaten by Killer Croc.
 Damian is saved by Nightwing who ends up being cornered by Black Mask's men until a murderous figure appears stating that he is Batman (later revealed to be Jason Todd).
 Although shot by Todd, Damian recovers and saves Tim Drake from falling to death inside Jason's Batcave.
 When Grayson hangs up his Nightwing mantle to become the newest Batman, he chooses Damian to assume the mantle of Robin by his side.